-From the Executive Director Of Campus and Public Safety 5 The Campus Security Act, Legal Requirements ( MSUPD of Police and Public Safety: Who Are We?
-8 • Our Mission Values ę Campus Policing and Security Policies 10 Interagency Cooperation 10 Reporting Criminal Incidents and Other Emergencies 11 Monitoring and Recording Criminal Activity at Off-Campus Organizations 11 Access to Campus and Residence Hall 11 Special Procedures for Residence Hall Access 11 Security Considerations In the Maintenance of Campus Facilities 12 Emergency Response and Evacuation Procedures 12 Timely Warning Notices/Campus Safety Alerts 13 Campus Mobile Alert System 14 Distribution of Campus Safety Alerts 15 Daily Crime Log 15 Crime Prevention Education and Awareness Community Oriented Policing (COP) 15 Missing Students 16 Residence Halls Fire 16 Fire Drills Report of Fires at Residential Halls 16 17

-Physical Plant 17

-The 2012 Annual Fire Safety Report 18-24

-Rape Aggression Defense (RAD) 24

-Operations Identification 25

-Crime Prevention Promotions, Flyers, and Other Advertisements 25

-Emergency Blue Light Phones/Emergency Phones 25

-Campus Safety Escort Program 25

-Security Surveys 25

-Campus Drug and Alcohol Abuse Policy 26

-Preventing and Responding to Sexual Assault 34

-Reporting a Sexual Assault 34

-Rights, Rules, Responsibilities of Sexual Assaults 36

-How to Report A Crime 39

-Limited Voluntary Confidential Reporting 40

-Campus Security Authorities 40

-Hate Crime Reporting 42

-Contacting Other Law Enforcement Agencies 42

-The Federal Campus Sex Crimes Prevention Act 43

-Crime Statistics 43

-Definitions of Reportable Crimes 44

-Jeanne Clery Act Crime Statistics 48-53

-From the Executive Director of Campus and Public Safety
+From the Chief of Police and Public Safety 4

+The Campus Security Act, Legal Requirements 5

+Morgan State University Police and Public Safety: Who Are We?
+7

+Our Mission Values 8

+Campus Policing and Security Policies 9

+Interagency Cooperation 9

+Reporting Criminal Incidents and Other Emergencies 10

+Monitoring and Recording Criminal Activity at Off-Campus Organizations 10

+Access to Campus and Residence Hall 10

+Special Procedures for Residence Hall Access 10

+Security Considerations in the Maintenance of Campus Facilities 11

+Emergency Response and Evacuation Procedures 11

+Timely Warning Notices/Campus Safety Alerts 12

+Campus Mobile Alert System 13

+Distribution of Campus Safety Alerts 14

+Daily Crime Log 14

+Crime Prevention Education and Awareness Community Oriented Policing (COP) 14

+Missing Students 14

+Physical Plant 15

+Rape Aggression Defense (RAD) 16

+Operations Identification 16

+Crime Prevention Promotions, Flyers, and Other Advertisements 16

+Emergency Blue Light Phones/Emergency Phones 16

+Campus Safety Escort Program 16

+Security Surveys 17

+Campus Drug and Alcohol Abuse Policy 17

+Preventing and Responding to Gender and Sexual-Based Harassment and Violence 25

+Reporting an Incident of Gender and Sexual-Based Harassment and Violence 26

+Rights and Resources for Individuals Who Report Gender and Sexual-Based Harassment and Violence 30

+How to Report a Crime 33

+Limited Voluntary Confidential Reporting 35

+Campus Security Authorities 35

+Hate Crime Reporting 37

+Contacting Other Law Enforcement Agencies 37

+The Federal Campus Sex Crimes Prevention Act 38

+Crime Statistics 38

+Definitions of Reportable Crimes 38

+Jeanne Clery Act Crime Statistics 43

+The 2017 Annual Fire Safety Report 46

+Report of Fires at Residential Halls Fire Drill Procedures 47 53

+From the Chief of Police and Public Safety

 Thank you for taking time to read this year's annual security report.
 This report is designed to provide you with important information about your safety and security on the campus.
 In addition to outlining the details of the various programs the University offers community members, the report also contains statistics about crime on campus.
 When you review the statistics, you will note that Morgan State University is a safe campus.
 The safety you experience on the campus of Morgan State University is due in part to the combined efforts of many different departments and individuals.
 Safety is a community responsibility and we rely on all community members to contribute to security on campus by reporting suspicious activities and using common sense when going about their daily activities.
-MSUPD of Police and Public Safety is primarily responsible for developing services, programs, and strategies for maintaining a safe campus.
+Morgan State University Police and Public Safety (MSUPD) is primarily responsible for developing services, programs, and strategies for maintaining a safe campus.
 We rely on our collaborative relationships with community members to fulfill that responsibility.
 We are committed to the philosophy of community-oriented public safety and problem solving which we carry out through our Community Oriented Policing (COP).
 Through this program, we have assigned officers to serve as liaisons with various student organizations, college and schools, varsity athletic teams, and administrative offices.
 In addition to engaging in some of the more routine crime prevention programming, the liaisons introduce other programs for problem identification and solving.
-Over the past two years, the COP program has become the cornerstone of our efforts to become more fully engaged with the campus community as partners in safety.
 We hope you find this report informative and helpful, and that your stay at Morgan State University will be enjoyable and safe.
 If you have questions or would like further information about safety and security at Morgan State University, please contact us at 443-885-3100.